Air Purifier Guide for MCS

 COMMON HOUSEHOLD AIR POLLUTANTS

-Indoor air pollutants are categorized in three major groups:
+Indoor air pollutants are categorized into three major groups:

 - volatile gases—solvents, formaldehyde, plastics, paints, perfumes, and pesticides